gmbit-co/p2oc/README.md

 4. Maker verifies that PSBT and the included funding transaction are correct.
 They also check that there is a pending channel with the Taker that points to the funding transaction and has the right balances between Maker and Taker<sup>3</sup>.
 They sign their inputs, finalize PSBT and publish the funding transaction.
 After the funding transaction is confirmed, the channel is fully open and active.

-<sup>1</sup> Currently this fee is paid by the Taker, however the protocol can support splitting the fee between 2 participants
+<sup>1</sup> Currently this tx fee is split between Taker and Maker where each side pays for their own inputs and outputs.
+Additionally, Taker pays the portion of fees to cover the funding output (2-2 multisig) of the transaction.

 <sup>2</sup> In the most basic case the funding transaction will look the following: